ZiqiZhong98/Portforlio/Critique_by_design.md

 # Wireframe the solution
 ## Participant 1: Student, mid 20's
+- Can you tell me what you think this is?
+  The sales of iPhone over the years.
+- Can you describe to me what this is telling you?
+  The iPhone sales keeps increasing from 2007 to 2013.
+- Is there anything you find surprising or confusing?
+  Why there is cumulative sales?
+- Who do you think is the intended audience for this? iPhone users or Apple fans.
+- Is there anything you would change or do differently?
+  I will not add the cumulative sales line, I think it's useless.
+I will add quarterly sales data to this chart.
+## Participant 2: Student, mid 20's
+- Can you tell me what you think this is?
+  This is a graph that depicts the annual sales data of Iphone.
+- Can you describe to me what this is telling you?
+  This tells me more Iphone are being sold each year.
+- Is there anything you find surprising or confusing?
+  There is a huge jump from 2010 to 2011 that sort of suprises me.
+- Who do you think is the intended audience for this?
+  Apple shareholder, Apple decision-maker
+- Is there anything you would change or do differently?
+  The cumulative sales seems uncessary.
+Can change it to percentage increase/decrease

 # Redesigned Data Visualization
 <div class="flourish-embed flourish-chart" data-src="visualisation/11229027"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 # Summary
+The original data visualization was shown by Tim Cook on Apple's iPhone event.
+The graph displayed the dramatic increase in processor and graphics performance between the very first iPhone in 2007 and the upcoming iPhone 5s.
+However, the chart was very misleading and confusing.
+The chart presented the cumulative sales rather than actual sales volume in each year or each quarter.
+The chart didn't show the increase or decrease rate over the years either.
+So I chose this chart to critique and redesign.

+Critique by Design including 5 sections.
+Firstly, I observed the original data visualization and found that the data visualization was kind of confusing and misleading.
+Then, I critiqued the data visualization based on Stephen Few's methods.
+After that, I sketched the data visualization and presented it to my classmates.
+From their feedback, I found that they both think the cumulative sales is unnecessary.
+So I modified my design based on their feedback.
+I removed the cumulative sales and added the increase/decrease rate to the chart, so the audience can get the trend of iPhone sales quickly.